LighghtEeloo/learn-rs/src/memo.md

 - impl.
 Aggressive or constructive outcome.
 - done.
 General "task complete" verb.
 - rapid.
 Quickly build a structure without detailed implementations.
+- frame.
+Same as "rapid" but emphasize on a well-defined structure.
 - reframe.
 Alter old structures.
 - try.
 Make an uncertain attempt.
 - failing.
 Not working, but progressive.